Prepackaged, Prearranged, Traditional Chapter 11, Going-Concern Sales, and Chapter 7

 Exam Tip: Gotchas

-• Prepackaged Chapter 11 averages roughly 38 days; traditional Chapter 11 averages 300+ days.
+• A prepackaged Chapter 11 is far faster than a traditional Chapter 11.
 The speed differential is the whole point of a pre-pack; the company is in and out of bankruptcy with minimal operational disruption.

 • Pre-packs work for capital-structure-only fixes.
 When the operating business is healthy but the debt stack is unsustainable, the holders just need a new capital structure and a pre-pack is the cleanest path.
 When the business itself needs work (lease rejections, operational reset), a traditional case provides the tools.